07947613070

 The bride and groom holding hands and smiling in the Sheridan Room at Morden Park House

-It’s the subtle moments that make the wedding photographs: Here, the groom gives his bride a lovely natural smile, and I quickly recorded it.
+The subtle moments make the wedding photographs: Here, the groom gave his bride a lovely natural smile, and I quickly recorded it.

 Overview photograph of 5 guests in front row of Sheridan Room at a Merton wedding